-IFU-018 rev I JUL2021
+IFU-027 rev I JUL21

-- The correct handling of the implant is extremely important.
-Care must be taken to protect surfaces from nicks and scratches which could become the focal point for failure.
-Do not tamper with the implant as contouring or bending of the implant may reduce its service life and may cause immediate or eventual failure under load. - Standard cleaning procedures cannot be relied upon to remove contamination from porous coating. - A surgical implant should not be reused.
-Even though a used implant may appear undamaged, it may have small defects and internal stress patterns, which may lead to failure.
+- failure of the prosthesis.
+This becomes a major consideration when a small prosthesis must be used. - The patient's occupation or activity.
+If the patient is involved in an occupation or activity, that includes substantial walking, running, lifting, or muscle strain, the resultant forces can cause failure of the fixation, the device or both. - A condition of senility, mental illness or alcoholism.
+These conditions, among others, may cause the patient to ignore certain necessary limitations and precautions, leading to failure or other complications. - 4.
+Foreign body sensitivity.
+Where material sensitivity is suspected, appropriate tests should be performed prior to material selection or implantation. - 5.
+Certain degenerative diseases.
+In some cases, the progression of degenerative disease may be so advanced at the time of implantation that it may substantially decrease the expected useful life of the appliance.
+For such cases, total joint replacement can only be considered a delaying technique or temporary relief. - The correct handling of the implant is extremely important.
+Care must be taken to protect mating surfaces and polished bearing surfaces from nicks and scratches that could become the focal point for failure.
+Do not tamper with the implant as contouring or bending of the implant may reduce its service life and may cause immediate or eventual failure under load. - Standard cleaning procedures cannot be relied upon to remove contamination from the porous and HA coating. - A surgical implant should not be reused.
+Even though a used implant may appear undamaged it may have small defects and internal stress patterns that may lead to failure.
 Use only new prosthesis of the current design. - Resterilization of the device is not recommended. - Bone excision should be limited to the amount necessary to accommodate the implants.
 Prior to closure, the surgical site should be thoroughly cleaned of bone chips, bone cement or other detritus that may cause a third body wear problem.
 Range of motion should be checked for impingement or instability. - Postoperative care is important.
 The patient should be instructed on the limitations of these devices and should be cautioned regarding load-bearing, ranges of motion, and activity levels permissible.
 Excessive physical activity and trauma affecting the replaced joint have been implicated in premature failure by loosening, fracture and/or wear of the prosthesis implant.
+Early

-Early load-bearing should be carefully controlled.
-The patient should be advised to report any related pain, decrease in range of motion, swelling, fever, and unusual incidences. - The modular head must be firmly seated to prevent disassociation.
-Scratching of modular heads and tapers should be avoided.
-Repeated assembly and disassembly of the head components could compromise a critical locking action.
-The head should be changed only when clinically necessary.
+- load-bearing should be carefully controlled.
+The patient should be advised to report any related pain, decrease in range of motion, swelling, fever, and unusual incidences. - The modular head component must be firmly seated to prevent disassociation.
+Scratching of modular heads and taper should be avoided.
+Repeated assembly and disassembly of the head and taper could compromise the taper locking features.
+The head component should be changed only when clinically necessary.
 The interfaces should be clean and free from debris prior to assembly.